CENDARI/documentation/source/user/writing_arg.rst

 Then right-click with your mouse and choose from the context menu the appropriate entity, which can be a person’s name, a place, an event or an organisation.
-Then click on *Save*.
-Your entity will be listed in the *entities* section on the left column, and will shown in the column on a right.
-You can also view the entity by clicking on the *entities* tab in your working space (top left-hand side).
+Then click on :menuselection:`Save`.
+Your entity will be listed in the :menuselection:`entities` section on the left column, and will shown in the column on a right.
+You can also view the entity by clicking on the :menuselection:`entities` tab in your working space (top left-hand side).
-Tagging entities allows them to be *recognized* by the system and linked to the available database.
-You can add an explanatory description to your entity if you right-click with your mouse, as a drop-down menu will appear, offering different options (for example *son of*).
+Tagging entities allows them to be recognized by the system and linked to the available database.
+You can add an explanatory description to your entity if you right-click with your mouse, as a drop-down menu will appear, offering different options (for example :menuselection:`son of`).

 **Resolving of entities**

 If you want your entities to be right-click the entity with your mouse and choose from the context menu the appropriate entity, as mentioned above.
-Then *Save*.
-To resolve it, you can either click on the tab ‘Entities’ in your working space section or choose the *Entities* section in the left column.
-After selected and clicking on the entity, you have the option of a ‘Resolve’ field.
+Then :menuselection:`Save`.
+To resolve it, you can either click on the tab :menuselection:`Entities` in your working space section or choose the :menuselection:`Entities` section in the left column.
+After selected and clicking on the entity, you have the option of a :menuselection:`Resolve` field.
 In this field you need to provide a link.
 Open a new tab in your Chrome browser and search for the entity you are looking for in dbpedia.
-If the entity you are looking for is simple – for example *Paris* –, the easiest way is to guess the page’s URL by typing it after http://dbpedia.org/page/
+If the entity you are looking for is simple – for example Paris –, the easiest way is to guess the page’s URL by typing it after http://dbpedia.org/page/
 (i.e. http://dbpedia.org/page/Paris).
-Click on the Enter bar of your keyboard, and press *Save*.
+Click on the Enter bar of your keyboard, and press :menuselection:`Save`.
 The resolved entity will then be shown on a map to your right.
 If the desired entity is a complex entity (for example a